 The Carthage band wrapped up their 140th anniversary celebration with a concert featuring Liquid Compass, a new work by influential composer Alex Shapiro.
 Listen to the piece here.

-Recent Wind Orchestra guest conductors include James Barnes, Andrew Boysen Jr., Johan DeMeij, Ralph Hultgen, Libby Larsen, Timothy Mahr, Jonathan Newman, James Stephenson, Frank Ticheli, and Dana Wilson.
-The Carthage band claims as one of its most outstanding alumni the composer David Uber, whose music is archived in the College’s Hedberg Library.
+Recent guest conductors include James Barnes, Andrew Boysen Jr., Bill Connor, Johan DeMeij, Ralph Hultgen, Libby Larsen, Timothy Mahr, Jonathan Newman, James Stephenson, Frank Ticheli, and Dana Wilson.
+The Carthage band claims as one of its most outstanding alumni the composer David Uber.

 Australian composer Ralph Hultrgen conducting two excerpts from his “Symphony for Wind Orchestra, movement 1” with the Carthage Wind Orchestra in November 2015.